MarkPearlCoZa/Blog_General/_posts/2014-07-22-Technical-Debt-Notes.md

 For instance, when you order your food at a restaurant, you don't get a menu option to pay for the dishes to be washed - this is just something expected and part of the process.
 Likewise, writing clean refactorable code is expected and part of the process.

-> The stigma around debt — technical or otherwise — is that it’s a sign of weakness or leads to overreliance, when in fact it merely represents a trade-off, giving more time or resources at a cost

-Encode your standards into a linter or other static analyzer.
-Start with an almost empty set of rules, and then slowly add as you agree upon standards for your code.

-> Bad code often feels faster in the same way hurrying feels faster

-Label it, creating a rating system and building code in a modular way

 ### Can you calculate the cost of technical debt?

 Doc Norton suggested 5 things you can measure to calculate the cost of technical debt.